GuidoBaijense/GuidoBaijense.github.io/_posts/2024-08-28-password-delivery-in-a-microsoft-hybrid-world.md

 Passwordless is still a future thought for most companies with a large on-premises footprint.
 In the meantime we have to wait for a native method that is secure and failure-proof.
 It would be great if we could use the Change Password flow within the MyAccounts/MySecurityInfo portal when you sign in with a secure passwordless method without providing your current password.
 Until then, what are your thoughts on delivering passwords without using third party tooling?

-[^footnote]: Microsoft mentions this method on one of the provisioning learn pages.
-[Plan for password delivery of new user accounts - Microsoft Entra ID | Microsoft Learn](https://learn.microsoft.com/en-us/entra/identity/app-provisioning/plan-cloud-hr-provision#plan-for-password-delivery-of-new-user-accounts)
+[^1]: Microsoft mentions this method on one of the provisioning learn pages. https://learn.microsoft.com/en-us/entra/identity/app-provisioning/plan-cloud-hr-provision#plan-for-password-delivery-of-new-user-accounts

-[^fn-nth-2]: Authentication Methods Change Password via Microsoft Graph cannot be used with Application or Managed Identities.
-Only Delegated permissions are allowed. [authenticationMethod: resetPassword - Microsoft Graph v1.0 | Microsoft Learn](https://learn.microsoft.com/en-us/graph/api/authenticationmethod-resetpassword?view=graph-rest-1.0&tabs=http#permissions)
+[^2]: Authentication Methods Change Password via Microsoft Graph cannot be used with Application or Managed Identities.
+Only Delegated permissions are allowed. https://learn.microsoft.com/en-us/graph/api/authenticationmethod-resetpassword?view=graph-rest-1.0&tabs=http#permissions

-[^fn-nth-3]: You can update the users password profile with the https://graph.microsoft.com/user/{userId} endpoint.
+[^3]: You can update the users password profile with the https://graph.microsoft.com/user/{userId} endpoint.
 However, this will be overwritten with the first sync from on-premises.
 Entra Connect Sync has an default interval of 30 minutes while Cloud Sync runs intervals of around 3 minutes.